 Related Post You May Also Enjoy: One Word to Encourage Self Esteem

-I’ve heard the tip about whispering to your child when she is upset so that she will need to lower her voice to hear yours.
+I had heard the tip about whispering to your child when she is upset so that she will need to lower her voice to hear yours.
 Two things here.
 First, I’m pretty sure my children could care less what I’m saying when they are so upset that they are screaming.
 Or screaming and crying.
-Unless it’s, “Yes muffin, I will let you eat only candy and cake and buy you a big huge LEGO set every single day for the rest of your life…” I don’t think they’d give a flying squirrel.
+Unless it’s, “Yes muffin, I will let you eat only candy and cake and buy you a big huge LEGO set every single day for the rest of your life…” I don’t think they give a flying squirrel.

 But here’s the thing I realized about that…yelling (even if it was originally just so that I could be heard) MADE me angry.
 It threw me right into the chaos!
 It physically amped me up, tossed me right into the vortex of anger and actually created more anger.
 Not.
 Helpful.

-Add to this that when children are feeling intense emotions, they can’t hear you.
+Add to this that when strong willed children are feeling intense emotions, they can’t hear you.
 Even if they want to hear you, they can’t because they have entered the “fight, flight, or feeze” mode.

 [A]nger comes from our “fight, flight or freeze” response.
 That means it’s a defense against threat.
 Occasionally that threat is outside us, for instance, when a big brother knocks down a block tower.
 But usually it isn’t.
 We see threats outside us because we’re carrying around old stuffed emotions like hurt, fear or sadness.
 Whatever’s happening in the moment triggers those old feelings, and we go into fight mode to try to stuff them down again.